The Life Cycle and Stages of a Pimple, as Told by Skincare ExpertsAugust 24, 2023

 Now that your pimple has begun to form, let’s talk about what happens in between the dirt clogging your pores and you waking up to an angry, visible blemish.
 “Over time, a bacterial overgrowth can occur and an inflammatory reaction follows, leading to the pimple you see on your skin,” explains Dr. Bhanusali.

 Ask any dermatologist and they will all tell you the same thing: Keep your fingers away from your zit.
 This is because popping or picking can make things worse and lead to permanent skin damage in the form of lasting acne scars.
-If you are in a pinch, Dr. Bhanusali suggests this overnight dermatologist hack: “Put a product formulated with benzoyl peroxide on a band-aid and apply it to the pimple.”
+If you are in a rush to reduce your pimple, Dr. Bhanusali suggests this overnight dermatologist hack: “Put a product formulated with benzoyl peroxide on a band-aid and apply it to the pimple.”

 What Are the Best Ways to Prevent Future Breakouts?